 A freelancer is a self-employed professional who provides services to one or several companies without signing an employment contract with any of them.
-The freelancer is independent of the classic obligations of a regular employee and assumes the position of a supplier in the business, providing a service in exchange for a payment.47 This category of worker enjoys the freedom of working when, where and how they choose, and a company is simply buying a service from them by an agreed date.
+The freelancer is independent of the classic obligations of a regular employee and assumes the position of a supplier in the business, providing a service in exchange for a payment.
+This category of worker enjoys the freedom of working when, where and how theychoose, and a company is simply buying a service from them, to be rendered by an agreed date.

-46 Source: Italy Law Firms.
+&lt;sup>46 Source: Italy Law Firms.
 Op. cit.

-47 FactorialHR (2022), a Human Resources portal.
+&lt;sup>47 FactorialHR (2022), a Human Resources portal.
 Tipos de contrato de trabalho em Portugal: tudo o que precisa de saber. https://factorialhr.pt/blog/tipos-de-contrato-trabalho/.